 With over a thousand birds representing over 200 species endemic to Indonesia and Southeast Asia, the Taman Burung Bali Bird Park offers guests an intimate look at these birds’ living and eating arrangements.

-Visitors wander through a number of regional exhibits featuring caged birds and walk-through aviaries; the latter simulate the tropical environments of certain Indonesian islands, i.e. the Papua aviary feels like a walk through the forests of New Guinea, with Papua-native birds providing an added dimension of realism.
+Visitors wander through a number of regional exhibits featuring caged birds and walk-through aviaries which simulate the tropical environments of certain Indonesian islands.
+The Papua aviary feels like a walk through the forests of New Guinea, and Papua-native birds provide an added dimension of realism.

-Balinese culture combines Hindu religious practices with the remnants of royal arts and rituals, and while it’s beautiful to behold, it can be hard to get a grasp on.
-Visit the New Treasure Island Cultural Park in Sanur, Bali to get the Cliff’s Notes version: the bale, or pavilions, in the New Treasure Island feature a number of Balinese cultural practices, which you can try yourself!
+Balinese culture combines Hindu religious practices with the remnants of royal arts and rituals, and, while it’s beautiful to behold, it can be hard to get a grasp on during a casual trip to Bali.
+However, a visit the New Treasure Island Cultural Park in Sanur, Bali, offers an abbreviated version.

-You can learn to cook basic Balinese dishes, make the offerings known as canang sari, try your hand at the traditional Balinese gamelan, make batik, or even get dressed up in Balinese formal wear.
-Don’t expect to get in-depth insight on Balinese culture out of one visit, but you’ll learn far more by doing than by reading.
+The bale (pavilions) in the New Treasure Island feature a number of Balinese cultural practices that you can try yourself.
+Learn to cook basic Balinese dishes, make the offerings known as canang sari, try your hand at the traditional Balinese gamelan, make batik, or even get dressed up in Balinese formal wear.